Xmorelle/webpage/index.md

 - **6/2019** : Update in the "Supervision" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervise with Dr. Gabriel Sanoja and Pr.
 Costantino Creton.

 - **5/2019** : See the "General Audience Media" for a new online article on some of the work I have been involved in at ESPCI with Pr.
 Matteo Ciccotti.

-- **3/2019** : The confirmation just came in, I got selected for presenting the "CNRS auditions" for a "Chargé de Recherche" position in the beginning of April.
-Also, a new section was added to this webpage listing the different "Invited talks" given over the last years.

-- **2/2019** : Our last paper on how to use anisotropy to design flaw-insensitive hydrogels that resist fatigue crack growth is just out!
-Have a look at it (see publications section) and thanks again to Ruobing Bai for the resilience in wrapping up this very nice work!

 ### Scientific Vision and Projects